This article may contain links from our affiliate partners. Please read how we make money!

-If you aren’t following a vegetarian or vegan diet, fish is a good choice if you’re looking to increase your protein intake.
+- Fish: If you aren’t following a vegetarian or vegan diet, fish is a good choice if you’re looking to increase your protein intake.
 A lot of fish tend to have a low fat content but a high protein content.
-There are some exceptions to this, as salmon is rather high in fat but also high in protein, but it also has a lot of omega 3 fatty acids which can help you to have healthy joints.
+There are some exceptions to this, as salmon meal prep, which is rather high in fat but also high in protein, but it also has a lot of omega 3 fatty acids which can help you to have healthy joints.

-Poultry is high in protein, but some parts of the bird is higher in fat than others.
-If you want to maximize on protein but minimize on fat then you will be best suited to the breast of the bird.
+- Lean Chicken and Turkey: Poultry is high in protein, but some parts of the bird is higher in fat than others.
+If you want to maximize on protein but minimize on fat then you will be best suited to the chicken breast.
 Chicken is also very versatile and can go into a lot of different bodybuilding meal prep recipes like baked herb chicken breasts.

-If you’re following a primarily vegan or vegetarian diet then pulses and beans are a good choice for protein intake.
-They also tend to include a lot of iron and fibre, micronutrients that are an important part of a balanced diet.
+- Pulses and Beans: If you’re following a primarily vegan or vegetarian diet then pulses and instant pot pinto beans are a good choice for protein intake.
+They also tend to include a lot of iron and fiber, micronutrients that are an important part of a balanced diet.

 - Beef: If you’re also looking to increase your fat content while increasing your protein, eating beef is a good way to do it.
 The amount of protein can very between 20 to 24g protein per cut depending on what the cut is.
 If you want to reduce the fat content then look for leaner cuts of meat instead.

-If you’re mainly following a vegetarian or vegan diet then tofu is a good way to increase your protein content.
-It usually has around 12g of protein and can be used in a wide variety of different meals too.
+- Tofu: If you’re mainly following a vegetarian or vegan diet then tofu is a good way to increase your protein content.
+It usually has around 12g of protein and can be used in a wide variety of different healthy meals too.

 If you looking for more vegetarian options, these vegetarian meal prep ideas for weight loss will give you a ton of new ideas.